tstraus/entdlr/README.md

 ## ENTDLR

+ENTity Definition Language Redux

 Using the FlatBuffer language for custom cross-language code generation